om520327/resume-v3/edit-me/content/personal.md

 twitterUsername: N/A
 ---

-Experienced software engineer skilled in full-stack web development with expertise in Java, JavaScript, React, Internet Protocols, Docker Kubernetes and databases.
+Experienced software engineer skilled in full-stack web development with expertise in Java, JavaScript, React, Docker, and Kubernetes.
 Strong problem-solving abilities and a track record of delivering high-quality code.
 Seeking a challenging software engineering role.